 Yes.
 The proposal form asks you to designate whether you prefer to receive credit for HNRS 491, or for 497 Special Studies in a particular academic discipline.

-Yes, if the courses are designated as "Honors" and accepted by FMU for full credit or elective credit.
-To graduate "With University Honors" from FMU, a transfer student must take a minimum of 12 hours of Honors Courses at FMU, including the Honors Colloquium, the Honors Independent Study, and one other upper-division Honors course.
+Yes, if the courses are designated as "Honors" by an NCHC-affiliated institution and accepted by FMU for full credit or elective credit.
+To graduate "With University Honors" from FMU, a transfer student must take a minimum of 12 hours of Honors Courses at FMU, including the Honors Colloquium, the Honors Independent Study.

-FMU Honors students are eligible to apply for a Fellowship in the Washington Semester Program, sponsored by the Honors College at the University of South Carolina.
-Students accepted as Fellows have the opportunity to live in the heart of Washington DC and gain valuable work experience as full-time paid interns in federal government or private sector offices while earning 15 hours of Honors academic credit.
+FMU Honors students are eligible to apply for a fellowship in the Washington Semester Program, sponsored by the Honors College at the University of South Carolina.
+Students accepted as fellows have the opportunity to live in the heart of Washington DC and gain valuable work experience as full-time paid interns in federal government or private sector offices while earning 15 hours of Honors academic credit.
 Honors students at any South Carolina institution of higher education are eligible to apply for the Washington Semester Program.
 Fellows must be degree-seeking students and are usually juniors.
 The Program operates in both the spring and fall semesters.
 Students accepted into the Program must become transient students at USC for the DC semester.
 They will earn academic credit for the following courses: POL 497H (Special Studies: Washington Semester, 6 hours); ENG 498H (English Internship: Washington Semester, 3 hours); PSY 310H (The Psychological Focus: Leadership, Washington Semester, 3 hours); and THEA 101H (Introduction to Theatre: Washington Semester, 3 hours).
-Acceptance for the Washington Semester is competitive, but several FMU students from a variety of majors have completed the Program with flying colors.
-All of them say that it was a life-changing experience.
-Ms. Beth Hutchison, the USC Coordinator of the Program, pays a campus visit each fall and spring to talk with interested FMU students.
+Acceptance for the Washington Semester is competitive, but FMU has an excellent record of placing students in the Program.
+The coordinator of USC Internship Program pays a campus visit each fall and spring to talk with interested FMU students.
 Click here for more information.
-If you're interested, talk to Dr. Rooks.
+If you're interested, come see Dr. Tuttle.